mecid/mecid.github.io/_posts/2023-06-06-what-is-new-in-swiftui-after-wwdc23.md

 You can now change the scroll behavior by using the *scrollTargetBehavior* view modifier.
 It allows you to enable paging in a scroll view.

 #### Search
-Search-related view modifiers have a few great additions.
+Search-related view modifiers have a few great additions too.
 For example, you can programmatically focus on a search field.

 ```swift
 struct ProductsView: View {